temporalio/edu-ai-workshop-foundations/troubleshooting-guide.md

 ### 3. Handling Workflow Task Errors

-If there's an issue like a typo in your workflow code, it will cause a workflow task error.
+If there's an issue like a typo in your workflow code, it will cause a Workflow Task error.
 When this happens, the notebook block will run forever because it's blocking on the stalled workflow.

 **Solution:**
 - Click the **'Interrupt'** button in Jupyter notebook: